 What is the purpose of a translator CV?As a freelance translator, your CV has to help you:

-- get added to a database at a translation agency.
+- Be added to a database at a translation agency.
 This means that your CV has to convince the translation agency that you are suitable for the job offer and that you have the required skills and abilities.
 Being added to the database gives you the opportunity to receive future projects from this translation agency.

-As such, your translator CV should be able to convince the employer that you are suitable for the job and contain the correct keywords to give you direct access to the projects that correspond to your field of expertise.
+As such, your translator CV should be able to convince the employer that you are suitable for the job, and contain the correct keywords to give you direct access to the projects that correspond to your field of expertise.
 Some examples of tailor-made online CV templates can be found here.

 How a perfect translator CV can make you stand out in the eyes of your recruiter

 - Quantifiable achievements.
 This field gives the recruiter a clearer idea of your experience.
-For example, "150K translated words for Apple" sounds a lot more impressive than "I've done a lot of translation work for a technology company".
+For example, "150K translated words for Apple" sounds a lot more impressive than "I've done a lot of translation work for a technology company."
 The more specific you are, the stronger the trust signals you give your recruiter are.
 Remember if your recruiter cannot speak the target language he or she is recruiting you for, they will be desperately searching for solid experience that proves the translator's experience.

 - Examples of what makes you unique.
 This field should contain additional virtues that correlate to the job offer.
 For example, if the job offer highlights the need for urgency and you have excellent time management skills, make sure you clearly represent that on your CV.
-This way if other applicants are as equally experienced as you in the required field, your unique skills and work ethics can help you stand out.
+This way, if other applicants are equally experienced as you in the required field, your unique skills and work ethics can help you stand out.
 The most important thing is for your skills to be related to the job and to be completely transparent.

 - Translation samples.
 This field is optional but can be an added bonus to give your recruiter a clear demonstration of your language skills.
 As the saying goes, "seeing is believing" and nothing can help you gain your recruiter's trust more than seeing you in action.
-It would also give them a glimpse of your past experience, which further validates your past experience.
+It would also give them a glimpse of your past experience, which further validates it.
 If the subject of the sample translation is related to the field in the job offer, it will enhance your chances of getting the job even more.